MatiAntezana/ApplAI/README.md

 ### 4. Obtain API Keys

-To use the AI features, you need to obtain API keys for the following services:
+To use the AI features and web scraping capabilities, you need to obtain API keys for the following services:

 - [**Enrich Layer**](https://enrichlayer.com/): For web scraping and job search (only for LinkedIn Profiles and job ads).
 - [**SerpAPI**](https://serpapi.com/): For web scraping and job search.